6 Congenital disorders caused by teratogens

 Teratogens cause the most damage in the embryonic phase of development from 4 to 10 weeks after the start of the last menstrual period.

 - The fetal phase: From 10 weeks after the start of the last menstrual period to delivery (56 days after conception to birth).
-By 10 weeks (fifty six days) after conception the embryo has turned into a fetus with fully formed organs.
+By 10 weeks (56 days) after conception the embryo has turned into a fetus with fully formed organs.
 The fetus still needs to grow and mature before being born.
-Teratogens generally do little damage to the fetus in this phase of development, but there are some exceptions.
+Teratogens generally do less damage to the fetus in this phase of development, but there are some exceptions.
 For example, the fetal brain, which can be damaged more easily than other organs, can still be affected in this phase by some teratogens, particularly drugs like alcohol.

 6-3 What are examples of teratogens?

 - Maternal infections:

 - Herpes simplex virus.

 - Varicella virus (chicken pox and herpes zoster).

 - Toxoplasmosis, Rubella, Cytomegalovirus and Herpes are known as the TORCH organisms.
 Some experts include syphilis as a teratogen.